A daughter of the '60s feminist revolution asked,

 Petra Hanson’s autobiographical short film Xmas Cake—This American Shelf-life premiered at the 2019 Tribeca Film Festival, where it was nominated for Best Documentary Short.
 It was an official selection of the 2019 Mill Valley Film Festival, then toured the US in 2020 with LUNAFEST, the first traveling festival of films by and about women.

-This is a true story about Petra, a native New Yorker.
-She’s a knitwear designer by day and a pop star by night, or whatever time it is in Tokyo.
-Her band, Gaijin à Go Go, makes history as the only nobodies from American to ever to sign with a major Japanese label, Sony Japan.
+This is the true story of Petra, a native New Yorker—knitwear designer by day, pop star by night (or whatever time it is in Tokyo).
+Her glittery pop band, Gaijin à Go Go, makes history as the first unknown foreign act ever signed to Sony Japan.

 You're invited to a virtual private screening of Xmas Cake!